La0/pelican-flickr/README.md

 Finally, you can run ```pelican``` to render your website.

 For the first run, as the cache is empty and can be quite long to populate i recommend using ```pelican --debug``` to see what is happening...

+You can view a demo on my [Personal Website]

 ## Settings
 The following settings should be specified in your pelican configuration file, usually ```pelicanconf.py```